microsoft/vscode-azurestorage/README.md

 * `azureStorage.showExplorer`: Set to `false` to hide Azure Storage Explorer
 * `azureStorage.storageExplorerLocation`: Set to `"Path/To/Microsoft Azure Storage Explorer.app"` to override the default location.
-* `azureStorage.file.showSavePrompt`: Set to `false` to prevent showing warning dialog on File file save.
+* `azureStorage.file.showSavePrompt`: Set to `false` to prevent showing a warning dialog on File file save.
-* `azureStorage.blob.showSavePrompt`: Set to `false` to prevent showing warning dialog on Blob file save.
+* `azureStorage.blob.showSavePrompt`: Set to `false` to prevent showing a warning dialog on Blob file save.

 ## Known Issues